 In the early fall, funding was made available for a Ground Penetrating Radar Survey of the middle and eastern sections of Higgs Beach.
-The City of Key West required the survey be conducted as part of the development approval process due to the anticipated location of archeological resources associated with the African Memorial.
+The City of Key West required the survey be conducted as part of the development approval process due to the anticipated location of archeological resources associated with the

+African Memorial.
 The survey was conducted in mid November and did locate additional human remains.
-Given the historical data available, these remains are more than likely those of the African refugees rescued from slave trading ships in the 1860.
+Given the historical data available, these remains are more than likely those of the African refugees rescued from slave trading ships in 1860.
 This discovery impacted the Master Plan as development was proposed in the area of the discovered graves and resulted in the development of Option D. Option D modified the location of Atlantic Blvd in order to leave the graves undisturbed, shifted the White Street traffic circle to the north, relocated the small dog park and required modifications to the parking program.
 This plan was presented at the third and final public workshop on December 2, 2010.

 During the final workshop, the majority of the participants understood the reason for the changes to the Master Plan.
 However, several adjacent property owners disagreed with many of the proposed concepts.
 Unfortunately a number of these participants were attending for the first time.
 In the following weeks, the Design Team was directed to meet with these neighbors in an attempt to reach a compromise.
-Proposed Site Plan - Option E was developed and is presented in this report as the compromised plan.
+Proposed Site Plan - Option E was developed.
 The major changes include removal of the traffic circle on White Street, addition of a landscape median on White Street, relocation of the small Dog Park from the northeastern corner of the park to a site adjacent to the Large Dog Park and relocation of a proposed parking lot from White Street to the interior of the park.
 In addition, the size of the proposed Nature Center has been reduced and the Pickleball Courts have been relocated to the west end of the tennis courts.
+Option E was discussed with the adjacent neighbors in late December and early January.
+The constituents requested further modification to the Master Plan.
+The resulting Site Plan - Option F is presented in this report as the compromised plan.
+The changes from Option E to Option F include a reduced footprint for the Visitor Nature Center from 1500 square feet to 1080 square feet.
+Additionally, the shade structure and bathroom proposed for the children's playground have been deleted.